MrJavaWolf/BornHack2022Game/README.md

 ```

 - Change the world by editing the `game_data/world_map.csv`.
 It is easiere to edit it using [Tiled Map Editor](https://www.mapeditor.org/), open the `game_data/world_map.tmx` and when you are happy with your changes export a new .csv file

+- Or change anything you feel like :)